How Balloon Atrial Septostomy Helps Babies with Congenital Heart Disease

 During Balloon Atrial Septostomy, a pediatric cardiologist inserts a thin, flexible tube called a catheter through a blood vessel, usually in the groin, and guides it into the heart.
 A small balloon attached to the catheter is inflated and gently pulled back to enlarge the opening between the upper chambers.
 This creates a larger passage that allows better mixing of blood, improving oxygen delivery throughout the body.
 As a result:

-Pediatric cardiologist Dr. William Rashkind first developed Balloon Atrial Septostomy in the 1960s and remains an important emergency intervention in modern pediatric cardiac care.
+Pediatric cardiologist Dr. William Rashkind first developed Balloon Atrial Septostomy in the 1960s, and it remains an important emergency intervention in modern pediatric cardiac care.

 Which Babies Need This Procedure?